hashicorp/terraform-provider-google/website/docs/r/sql_user.html.markdown

 * `password` - (Optional) The password for the user.
 Can be updated.
 For Postgres instances this is a Required field.

+* `deletion_policy` - (Optional) The deletion policy for the user.
+    Setting `ABANDON` allows the resource to be abandoned rather than deleted.
+This is useful for Postgres, where users cannot be deleted from the API if they have been granted SQL roles.

+    Possible values are: `ABANDON`.

 - - -

 * `host` - (Optional) The host the user can connect from.
 This is only supported